peachpiecompiler/peachpie/README.md

 ## Providing feedback
 If you found a bug, the easiest way of providing feedback is to post it on [Gitter](https://gitter.im/iolevel/peachpie).
 We will enable the posting of issues on GitHub once the compiler will be in version 1.0.

+## .NET Foundation
+This project is supported by the [.NET Foundation](http://www.dotnetfoundation.org).

 ## How to get in touch?
 We kindly ask you to be patient with your queries; you can follow us on [Twitter](https://twitter.com/pchpcompiler) or on [Facebook](https://www.facebook.com/pchpcompiler/).
 You can contact us there regarding your questions or ask the community for support on [Gitter](https://gitter.im/iolevel/peachpie), but please understand that we do not provide support at this point.